helderam/test-phpunit/README.md

 }
 ```

-If you versed your code, create a .gitignore file with this content at https://github.com/sebastianbergmann/phpunit/blob/master/.gitignore
+if versioning your code, create a .gitignore file with this content at https://github.com/sebastianbergmann/phpunit/blob/master/.gitignore

 After that check the PHPUnit version with the command below.